jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Notes
 -----

 Maybe I should abolish the word type completely.
 It’s just the word that is ‘Soort’ in dutch.
 I think the word Type does much better.
-A ‘type of object’ is understandable for normal people too, while a ‘type of object’ will make them stop listeningen.
+A ‘type of object’ is understandable for normal people too, while a ‘type of object’ might make them stop listeningen.

 - Use ‘Type’ where you use ‘Type’
 - Use ‘Diamond’ where you use ‘Diamond’